okfn-brasil/serenata-de-amor/README.md

 ##### `GET /api/company/<cnpj>/`

 This endpoit gets the info we have for a specific company.
-The endpoint expects a `cnpj` (i.e. the CNPJ of a `Supplier` object, digits only).
+The endpoint expects a `cnpj` (i.e. the CNPJ of a `Company` object, digits only).
 It returns `404` if the company is not found.

 ### Tapioca Jarbas